Dr Amy Parker leads our Centre for Earth Observation.

 “Communication is also a huge part of the role.
 We work with partners all over the world to raise awareness through outreach events, webinars and workshops,” she said.

 NovaSAR-1’s sensors can see through cloud, smoke and can even take images at night like this image of Canberra.
 Image: © SSTL 2021 NovaSAR-1 Level 1 Data

 Radar vision for Dr Amy Parker

 “The use of radar satellite data is quite limited in Australia.
 Partly because until 2016, there hadn’t been a lot of data collected over our continent,” Amy said.

 This means there is untapped potential to use this type of data in our land management practices and for disaster management.
-In particular, the sensor onboard NovaSAR-1 operates at ‘S-band’, a frequency that is unique to all other SAR satellites.
+In particular, the sensor onboard NovaSAR-1 operates at ‘S-band’, a frequency that is unique to other SAR satellites currently in space.
 Rather than looking at ground movements, important uses of NovaSAR-1 imagery will include studying vegetation, ship detection and assessing bushfires and floods.